derwolfe/derwolfe.net/_posts/2014-02-28-my-git-workflow.rst

 title: My git workflow
 date: 2014-02-28
 ---
-Git is excellent.
+git is excellent.
 It keeps me sane.
 -----------------------------------
-Over the past few years, I've noticed that not all uses of Git are alike.
-There seems to be a definite correct way to use Git that results in a repository being easy to understand and navigate.
+Over the past few years, I've noticed that not all uses of git are alike.
+There seems to be a definite correct way to use git that results in a repository being easy to understand and navigate.

 Personally, I want my repositories to read like a story.
 I want to be able to look over a commit history and understand why each merge was made instead of just what the merge was.